BioBO: Biology-informed Bayesian Optimization for Perturbation Design

 \section{Experimental Details}

 \paragraph{Device details} All experiments were run on Debian GNU/Linux~10 (buster) with Python~3.10.16, PyTorch~2.6.0, and CUDA~12.8.
-Training and inference used two NVIDIA L4 GPUs (each with 20\,GB VRAM).
+Training and inference used two NVIDIA L4 GPUs (each with 24\,GB VRAM).
 The host machine had an AMD EPYC~7R13 processor with 192 hardware threads and 80\,GB of system memory.
 Computations used 64-bit floating-point precision where required by the Bayesian layers.

-\paragraph{Hyperparameters} Unless noted, the BNN surrogate used a \emph{2}-layer MLP with hidden width $64$ and ReLU activations, Bayesian weights with Gaussian priors (mean $0$, variance $1$), and observation noise std.\ 0.5.
-We optimized with Adam (learning rate $\eta=0.001$, weight decay \emph{$\lambda=0.0001$}) for up to 200 epochs with early stopping (patience 30) on a 10\% validation split; batch size was 256.
-Monte Carlo inference used 100 stochastic forward passes per acquisition.
-For modality fusion we concatenated L2-normalized embeddings (Achilles, Gene2Vec, GenePT; and where used, CCLE/STRING).
-Acquisition functions followed standard definitions for UCB (trade-off $\kappa{ = 1}$), EI ($\xi = 0$), and TS; biology-informed variants added enrichment weights from GO or Hallmark with temperature coefficient \emph{$T$} = 0.1 and \emph{$\beta$} = 1 for IFN-$\gamma$ and \emph{$\beta$} = 0.1 for IL-2.
+\paragraph{Hyperparameters} Unless noted, the BNN surrogate is a Monte Carlo (MC) dropout neural network using a \emph{2}-layer MLP having a hidden width $64$ and ReLU activations with dropout rate 0.5.
+We optimize BNNs with Adam (learning rate $\eta=0.001$, weight decay \emph{$\lambda=0.0001$}) for up to 200 epochs with early stopping (patience 30) on a 10\% validation split; batch size was 256.
+The mean and variance of the posterior distribution used in acquisition functions are estimated from 100 samples collected by MC dropout during testing.
+For modality fusion, we concatenated L2-normalized embeddings (Achilles, Gene2Vec, GenePT; and where used, CCLE/STRING).
+Acquisition functions followed standard definitions for UCB (trade-off $\kappa_n = 1$), EI ($\xi = 0$), and TS; biology-informed variants added enrichment weights from GO or Hallmark with temperature coefficient \emph{$t$} = 0.1 and \emph{$\beta$} = 1 for IFN-$\gamma$ and \emph{$\beta$} = 0.1 for IL-2.